 Newsweek magazine named Northeastern Illinois University the sixth “Best Investment” in the United States and number one in Illinois.
 Northeastern shares the top-ten spot with Harvard, Stanford, Princeton and MIT.

-In U.S. News & World Report’s “Best Colleges” publication Northeastern is ranked as one of the most ethnically diverse universities in the nation.
-The University has held this distinction since 1997.
+In U.S. News & World Report’s “Best Colleges” publication Northeastern is ranked the most ethnically diverse public regional university in the Midwest.

 Diverse: Issues in Higher Education’s annual “Top Degree Producers” demonstrates that Northeastern is a leader among American universities for the number of bachelor’s and master’s degrees earned by students of diverse ethnic backgrounds.